library-pals/read-action/README.md

 ![Test](https://github.com/katydecorah/read-action/workflows/Test/badge.svg?branch=main) [![Read](https://github.com/katydecorah/read-action/actions/workflows/read.yml/badge.svg)](https://github.com/katydecorah/read-action/actions/workflows/read.yml)

-This GitHub action tracks the books that you read by updating a YAML file in your repository.
+This GitHub action tracks the books that you read by updating a JSON file in your repository.
 Pair it with the [iOS Shortcut](shortcut/README.md) to automatically trigger the action.

 [Create a respository dispatch event](https://docs.github.com/en/rest/repos/repos#create-a-repository-dispatch-event) with information about the book.
 The action will then fetch the book's metadata using [node-isbn](https://www.npmjs.com/package/node-isbn) and commit the change in your repository, always sorting by the date you finished the book.